 The analytical writing section of the GRE has two essay tasks.
 In one of the written prompts, you will have to analyze an issue, and in the next to analyze an argument.
 During both of the tasks, you will have 30 minutes each.
 According to the ETS website, the analyze an issue task mainly assesses your ability to think critically and to express your thoughts clearly as to whether you agree or disagree with the claim the issue is making.
 In the argument task, you will delineate given arguments and evaluate them using logical reasoning.
 You will get specific points for discussion with each writing task.

 This section of the GRE focuses mainly on the test takers reading comprehension ability.
 Within the two sections of this portion, there are 20 questions per section.
 Each question set of the two sections has a time allotment of 30 minutes for each.
 Within a section of this portion, you will have to demonstrate your skills to identify sentence equivalence, in which you can identify sentence structure and word selection.
-Multiple choice questions during this portion of the GRE general test can have a simple one answer response or multiple answers to a single question.
+Multiple choice questions during this portion of the GRE general test can have a simple one-answer response or multiple answers to a single question.

 During the quantitative reasoning section, test-takers will have access to an on-screen calculator if taking a computer-based exam—examinees taking a test on paper with a physical calculator to assist in their problem-solving.
 There are 20 questions per section, each one lasting 35 minutes.
 At any point within a section of the math portion, you will have to analyze data charts where a series of multiple selection questions will follow as a set.

 In this section of the exam, you may get more verbal reasoning, quantitative question types.
 This unscored section of the GRE general test can take place at any point within the test.
-Which means the test structure you prepared more could potentially be thrown off.
+This means the test structure you prepared more could potentially be thrown off.
 Overall, it is mainly important to try your very best in all aspects of the test as you know where within a section or what point the research questions could occur.